apache/camel/README.md

 into Camel.

-features.xml is a diff file that will add Camel-MLLP to the camel features list when on Apache Karaf.
+features.xml is a diff file that will add Camel-MLLP to the camel features list when on Apache Karaf. parent-pom.xml is a diff file that contains an update to Camel's Parent pom.